 Running a team means carrying out a number of tasks – from managing staff, delegating key activities, to verifying progress.
 Sounds simple?

 In fact, managing groups of people can be quite challenging.
-A relevant analysis of these activities may help in the effective management that can bring real value to the company.
+A relevant analysis of these activities may help in effective management that can bring real value to the company.
 Below is a list of 4 simple steps which can help to simplify team management and make it more efficient.

 1.Understanding the Role of the Manager